MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

-## Step 4: Measure the impact of your New Employee Onboarding hub
+## Step 4: Measure the impact of your NEO hub

 ### Define NEO hub success metrics